tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 ### 1. User account with Azure Sentinel Responder role
-- Create or use an existing user account with the Azure Sentinel Responder role.
+- Create or use an existing user account with Azure Sentinel Responder role.

 - The user account will be used in Azure Sentinel connectors (Incident Trigger & Update incident).